Monday, June 29, 2026

 When you buy something using an affiliate link in this post, ChairsFX may receive a small commission, at no additional expense to you.
 This has no influence on our editorial content.
 See our Affiliate Disclosure for details.

-Data collection was conducted through the CloudConnect Platform, whose multi-layer Sentry Protocol ensures respondent authenticity.
-It uses behavioral screening, device fingerprinting, geolocation checks, and pattern analysis to filter out disqualified responses from bots, masked locations, and unqualified participants.
+Data collection was conducted through the CloudConnect Platform, whose multi-layer Sentry Protocol ensures respondent authenticity (see methodology).

-The final sample of 200 respondents reflects a broad cross-section of full-time IT roles, including system administration, software development, IT support, network operations, cybersecurity, and data functions.
+The 200 respondents reflect a broad cross-section of full-time IT roles, including system administration, software development, IT support, network operations, cybersecurity, and data functions.

 Key Survey Findings